syncfusion-content/ej2-grid-docs/ej2-javascript/grid/selection/check-box-selection.md

 {% endtabs %}

 {% previewsample "page.domainurl/code-snippet/grid/grid-cs160" %}
 {% endif %}

+## Hide selectall checkbox in column header

+You can hide the select all checkbox in the column header of the Syncfusion Grid.
+This is a useful feature in various scenarios where you want to customize the appearance and behavior of the checkboxes within the grid.

+By default, when you set the column type as [checkbox](../../api/grid/column/#type), it renders a column with checkboxes for selection purposes.
+However, if you want to hide the header checkbox, you can achieve this by defining an empty [HeaderTemplate](../../api/grid/column/#headertemplate) directive in the grid Column.

+Here's an example of how to hide selectall checkbox in column header using empty `HeaderTemplate` directive in the Grid component:

+{% if page.publishingplatform == "typescript" %}

+ {% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/grid/hide-checkbox-cs1/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/hide-checkbox-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/hide-checkbox-cs1" %}

+{% elsif page.publishingplatform == "javascript" %}

+{% tabs %}
+{% highlight js tabtitle="index.js" %}
+{% include code-snippet/grid/hide-checkbox-cs1/index.js %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/grid/hide-checkbox-cs1/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/hide-checkbox-cs1" %}
+{% endif %}

 ## Prevent specific rows from being selected in checkbox selection